lextm/jekyll-theme-chirpy/_posts/2007-8-20-product-review-karnoite.md

 And AdventurerLand is still a Borland/CodeGear Technology Partner.
 I guess it forgets to add a BTP banner on its homepage.

 When I browse for AdventurerLand here, I find its registered product is Lab Technology.NET.
 You can see the description is valid for Karvonite.
-So I believe Karvonite is the “Lab Technology.NET”.
+So I believe Karvonite is the "Lab Technology.NET".
 BTW, I think Karvonite is a better name.)